Wound Culture

 Physician Office/Draw Specimen Preparation

 Place specimens in a transport system immediately and maintain at room temperature (20-26°C or 68-78.8°F) prior to transport.
-Do not refrigerate the specimen.
+Do not refrigerate the specimen if anaerobic culture is also ordered.

 Preparation for Courier Transport